botpress/solutions/custom modules/delegate-bot-conversation/README.md

+#Delegate-Bot-conversation
+Original author:
+Last Uupdated by on

 ## Overview

 This module includes the `Start Delegation` and `End Delegation` skills which can be used to delegate conversations from one Bot to another.

+## Use cases:
+Allows bots to delegate to each other

 ## Quick Start